bjt-user/Linux/qemu.md

 sudo systemctl enable --now libvirtd
 ```

+You have to start `virt-manager` as root.\
+Otherwise on Ubuntu the connection to `QEMU/kvm` will fail.

 #### usage

 looks like you can create virtual machines by using the `virt-manager` program.